 Mercimek soup tastes best when consumed on the same.
 If however, you have leftovers or do meal prep, keep in mind that soup tends to thicken with time.

-You can store it in the airtight container in a refrigerator for up 3 to 4 days.
+You can store it in an airtight container in a refrigerator for up 3 to 4 days.
 When you're ready to eat it, I recommend thinning the soup with a bit of water and simmering in a pot for a few minutes.

-🍲 Similar Recipes
+Similar Recipes

-📖 Recipe
+Recipe

 Turkish Red Lentil Soup Recipe